Gabriel Barbosa: Santos

 On 26 May 2013, Gabriel made his league debut, at only 16 years old, in a 0–0 draw against Flamengo.
 He scored his first professional goal on 22 August, netting the game's only goal in a home success against Grêmio, for the year's Copa do Brasil.

 On 1 February 2014, Gabriel scored a brace and Santos' 12,000th goal in a 5–1 victory against Botafogo-SP, for that year's Campeonato Paulista championship.
 He finished the tournament with seven goals, as Peixe finished second.

 Gabriel netted his first Série A goal on 20 April 2014, scoring his side's only in a 1–1 home draw against Sport Recife.
-He signed a new five-year deal with the club on 23 September, and finished the season with 21 goals, ten ahead of high-spending Leandro Damião.
+He signed a new five-year deal with the club on 23 September, and finished the season with 21 goals, ten ahead of big money signing Leandro Damião.